 Kabuli Pulao is considered to be Afghanistan’s national dish, and traditionally was served only on special occasions.
 As with many popular dishes, there are regional varieties, and the dish is often personalized according to taste and the availability of specific ingredients.
 Lamb tends to be the primary protein, but it is also customary to cook it with beef or chicken.

-Who doesn’t love spreading a healthy dose of homemade jam on toasted and buttered crusty bread?
-For some, there may be something strange about jam that’s made without fruit, but I would encourage anyone to try this brightly orange-colored and flavorful carrot jam.
-Making jam is an age-old tradition in Iran (and the rest of…
+Who doesn’t love spreading a generous layer of homemade jam on warm, buttered, crusty bread?
+Some might find the idea of jam without fruit unusual, but I encourage everyone to try this vibrant orange and flavorful carrot jam, known as Moraba Havij in Persian.
+Making jam is an age-old tradition in Iran and around the…

 Javahar Polo – Jeweled rice with saffron chicken